PeizhiYan/gaussian-dejavu/README.md

 ### Step 3: Download some necessary model files.

-⭐ Because of **copyright concerns**, we cannot re-share any of the following model files.
+Because of **copyright concerns**, we cannot re-share any of the following model files.
 Please follow the instructions to download the necessary model file.

-- Download ```FLAME 2020 (fixed mouth, improved expressions, more data)``` from https://flame.is.tue.mpg.de/ and extract to ```./models/FLAME2020```
+- ⭐ Download ```FLAME 2020 (fixed mouth, improved expressions, more data)``` from https://flame.is.tue.mpg.de/ and extract to ```./models/FLAME2020```
+    - Note that, the ```./models/head_template.obj``` is the FLAME's template head mesh with some modifications we made.
+Because it is an edited version, we have to put it here.
+But remember to request the FLAME model from their official website before using it!
+The copyright (besides the modifications we made) belongs to the original FLAME copyright owners https://flame.is.tue.mpg.de

 - Download ```face_landmarker.task``` from https://storage.googleapis.com/mediapipe-models/face_landmarker/face_landmarker/float16/1/face_landmarker.task, rename as ```face_landmarker_v2_with_blendshapes.task```, and save at ```./models/```

+---

+# ⚖️ Disclaimer

+This code is provided for **research use only**.
+All models, datasets, and external code used in this project are the property of their respective owners and are subject to their individual copyright and licensing terms.
+Please strictly adhere to these copyright requirements.

+For **commercial use**, you are required to **collect your own dataset** and train the model independently.
+Additionally, you must obtain the **necessary commercial licenses** for any third-party dependencies included in this project.